 Tip: If it is a small project, perhaps you could list down the name of each member in each column.
 Otherwise, for more standardized charts, it is generally preferred that the roles of the members be used as column labels.
 For example, it would be better to write ‘Line Manager’ instead of ‘Ms. Wazowski’.
 This way, if a member’s role changes (due to promotion or demotion, for example), they will still be able to recognize their responsibilities by having a look at their new role column in the existing matrix.

 In order to help you understand the model in a more comprehensive manner, we will use an example.

-Let’s suppose that a software development team needs to deliver a web-based application to a client.
+Let’s suppose that a dedicated software development team needs to deliver an extensive, costly web-based application to a client.
 How do they go about the task?

 First, they will list down all the people who will be involved in the process.
 These will include the Analyst, Project Manager, Subject Matter Expert, Web Developer, Tester, System Administrator, and maybe also the User.

 Next, the process will be divided into smaller tasks, such as:

 Now, they need to draw up a matrix, with roles as column labels, and a list of subtasks on the left side.
 For each process, that is, going row-by-row, they will fill in the matrix.